raspberrypilearning/web-colour-palette-variables/en/step_1.md

-The `default.css` stylesheet includes a palette of colour variables:
+The `default.css` style sheet includes a palette of colour variables:

 `:root` means that these variables are used for the whole page.